 - 1. Read the "Handling static-sensitive devices" on page 10 and "Safety Information" on page 11. - 2.
-Turn off the server and peripheral devices, disconnect the power cords, and all external cables from the SMP Expansion Module; then, open the cover (see "Opening the cover" on page 16 for details). - 3.
+Turn off the server and peripheral devices, disconnect the power cords, and disconnect all external cables from the SMP Expansion Module; then, open the cover (see "Opening the cover" on page 16 for details). - 3.
 Remove the SMP Expansion Module in which you plan to install the microprocessor; then, remove the module cover and determine the socket where the microprocessor is to be installed.
-For details, see "Removing an SMP Expansion Module and cover" on page 28. - Note: If your server contains only one SMP Expansion Module, remove the SMP baffle above it to gain access to the module.
-If your server contains two SMP Expansion Modules, remove the top module to gain access to the bottom or lower SMP module.
+For details, see "Removing an SMP Expansion Module and cover" on page 28.